How Quantum Computing will Change the Future of Warfare

 In terms of networking, there is still a long road ahead.
 It would require many innovations from the materials of cabling to the different logic gates required to sustain the qubits.

 Militaries have always been testing grounds for emerging technologies.
-Using emerging technologies in the military has been present since WWI, when having the most advanced technology in mechanics and they considered science having a leg up in the fight.
+Using emerging technologies in the military has been present since WWI.
+Having the most advanced technology in mechanics and science was considered as having a leg up in the fight.

 WWII marked the shift from chemistry to physics, which resulted in the first deployment of the atomic bomb.
 “Between 1940 and 1945 the convergence of science with engineering that characterizes our contemporary world was effectively launched in its primarily military direction with the mobilization of U.S scientists, most especially physicists, by the Manhattan Project and by the OSRD (The Office of Scientific Research and Development)” (source).